[ Merci-Libre ]

 Approach

 A rewrite of the original Genpass-CLI tool in Rust.
-Allows for the generation of special characters and adds a cleaner look using the CLAP library.
+Allows for the generation of special characters and adds a cleaner look using the CLAP library, and implements steganography through the use of stegano, and steganography libraries.

 Efficiency